jano1906/Gamma/README.md

-This is gamma game projest for studies
+This is gamma game project for studies